J/$\psi$-hadron correlations at midrapidity in pp collisions at $\mathbf{\sqrt{\it s}}$ = 13 TeV: Systematic uncertainties

-The uncertainty due to the fraction of \jpsi, $f(\mee)$, used in Eq.~\ref{eq:correlation} and determined from the invariant mass distribution of dielectrons in a given \pt range, is studied by repeating the analysis using different electron PID selection criteria, which have a large impact on both the \jpsi efficiency and $f(\mee)$.
-Both the TPC and EMCal electron selection criteria are varied, which led to systematic variations ranging between 1 and 10\%.
-The fit range of the invariant mass distribution is also varied.
+The uncertainty due to the electron identification is studied by repeating the analysis using different electron PID selection criteria, which have a large impact on both the \jpsi efficiency and the fraction of \jpsi signal, $f(\mee)$.
+Both the TPC and EMCal electron selection criteria are varied, leading to systematic variations ranging between 1 and 10\%.
+The impact of the \jpsi signal and background invariant mass description on $f(\mee)$ are negligible as shown in Ref.~\cite{ALICE:2021dtt}.
+This is due to the very good description of the \jpsi signal shape in the Monte-Carlo simulations and of the usage of the event mixing procedure which closely matches the combinatorial background.
 For a given \jpsi \pt interval, these uncertainties are considered correlated over $\Delta\varphi$ and associated-hadron \pt and fully uncorrelated between the different \jpsi \pt intervals.

 The uncertainty related to the fit of the invariant mass dependent correlated yield, as described by Eq.~\ref{eq:correlation}, is studied by varying both the lower and upper limits of the mass range in which the fit is performed by 200~\MeVmass.
 The assigned systematic uncertainty, which varies from 1 to 9\%, is computed as the difference between the maximum and minimum value of the correlation yields divided by $\sqrt{12}$, corresponding to the ratio of the standard deviation and the full spread of a uniform distribution.
 It is considered to be uncorrelated for all the studied kinematic intervals.
 The large number of associated yield extractions required made impractical the use of a functional form other than a polynomial to parameterize the background correlation component, $C_{\rm bkg}(\mee)$.
 Therefore, the choice of the polynomial function order was done such that the fit properly converges for all the considered cases.
 It is then considered that the systematic uncertainty obtained based on the fit range variations and the yield statistical uncertainty provide a good estimation of the total uncertainty on the correlated yield extraction.